 - Pros: Lots of users, which yields up-to-date wait time data.
 Lots of fun information that includes a Hidden Mickey Checklist, places to eat, live webcams, and more.
 It also has WHAT NEXT Advisor which suggests rides to try next based on wait times.
 MouseWait is easy to use for finding rides with short lines.
 However, on a less-busy day, they may substitute average waits for real-time data.

 - Cons: Navigation is sometimes slightly confusing.
 This free app is supported by advertisements, which means no annoying In-App purchases but the ads take up a small section of the screen and are sometimes annoying themselves.
 If you don't care to join their community, MouseWait can make you feel a little like an outsider.

-Disneyland App: Its strength is that it's connected to Disney's wait time databse.
+Disneyland App: This app's strength is that it's connected to Disney's wait time database.

 - Price: Free